bitfield/script/README.md

 ## WriteFile

-`WriteFile()` writes the contents of the pipe to a named file.
+`WriteFile()` writes the contents of the pipe to a named file, truncating it if it exists.
 It returns the number of bytes written, or an error:

 ```go
 var wrote int